hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

         }
 ```

-### 6. Create your Azure B2C tenant and register you API app
+### 5. Create your Azure B2C tenant and register you API app
 TODO How to create tenant

 - Add your tenant id to the settings file (...onmicrosoft.com)
 - Create your API app in your B2C tenant.
 Add the B2C suffix for simplicity later on
 - Copy the ApplicationId (=ClientId) to the settingsfiles under the AzureB2CSettings part
+- Create a Sign-up/Sign-in policy and select the attributes you want to ask to fill in by the user (Sign-up attributes) and the attributes you want to send to the API (Application claims)
+- Copy the name of this sign-up/sign-in policy and add it to the AzureB2CSettings part (SignUpSignInPolicyId)
 - Go to "Published scopes" and create the scopes you need to access your APIs (you will add the same scope name as an Authorization policy attribute on your API methods)
 Example: "read:methods"
 - Add an Authorization attribute and register this scope as a policy on your API method